‘Teen Mom OG’ Star Cheyenne Floyd Says She Doesn’t Have ‘Any Problems’ With Taylor Selfridge

 The season finale of Teen Mom OG aired last week on MTV.
 Over the season, fans have watched the relationship between Cheyenne’s ex and Cory Wharton and new girlfriend Taylor Selfridge play out.
 Now, Cheyenne is opening up to InTouch Weekly and revealing whether or not she and Taylor get along.

 Cheyenne explained that most people knew she and Taylor were not “on the same page” initially.
-However, time has gone on and things between the two women have improved.
+Since then, time has gone on and things between the two women have improved.
 However, it wasn’t easy and Cheyenne explained it took effort.

 “It took time and effort from both sides to put our differences aside and to know we share a common goal.
 I love Ryder and want her to always be surround by good loving people.”

 Cheyenne joined Teen Mom OG in 2018 following the exit of Farrah Abraham.
-Some fans were shocked that Cheyenne was added to the show considering she was never actually a teenaged mother.
-She had appeared on MTV previously, though, appearing on The Challenge where she met Cory Wharton.
+Some fans were shocked that Cheyenne was added to the show, considering she was never actually a teenage mother.
+She had appeared on MTV previously, though, appearing on The Challenge, where she met Cory.
 Although Cheyenne revealed she was pregnant in October 2016, she didn’t reveal who the father was at the time.
 According to Us Weekly, Cory took to social media in December 2017 to reveal that he was the father of Cheyenne’s baby.

-Cheyenne and Cory had an on and off relationship, but he made his relationship with Taylor public in February of this year.
+Cheyenne and Cory had an on-and-off relationship, but he made his relationship with Taylor public in February of this year.
 While she and Cheyenne didn’t always have the best relationship, Cheyenne told InTouch that she doesn’t have “any problems” with Cory’s girlfriend.

 “I don’t have any problems with Taylor and I see she cares a lot about Ryder.”